Mid-Murray Floodplain Recovery Reach

 Working with community:

-There will be a number of activities with key stakeholders relationships in the Mid-Murray Floodplain region to provide on-ground coordination and information sharing across fisheries-related activities.
+There are a number of activities with key stakeholders relationships in the Mid-Murray Floodplain region to provide on-ground coordination and information sharing across fisheries-related activities.

 Peter ran two webinars during November 2021 about native fish recovery in the Mid-Murray Floodplain.
 The first session was with Ivor Stuart and they discussed the draft Threatened Wetland Warrior native fish.
 The second session was with Dr Nick Whiterod and Tri-State Alliance native fish working group Members, speaking about Threatened Wetland Warrior native fish.